 WordPress earned its reputation as the world’s most preferred CMS for its ease of use.
-It affords even those with limited technical knowledge an opportunity to create their web presence.
+It affords even those with limited technical knowledge and the opportunity to create their web presence.
 However, that means it carries around a lot of weight, which means your website can slow down.
 Whenever a first-time visitor lands on your website, you have a limited window of opportunity to capture their attention and pique their interest to hang around long enough.
 If your site is lazy and sluggish, you lose.
-It is imperative to learn how to speed up a WordPress website.
+It is imperative to learn how to speed up a WordPress site.